Fishing Down Marine Food Webs

 As it turns out, this is totally wrong—globally, the mean trophic level of the world’s catch is not declining and the underlying theory that we begin fisheries by catching large valuable fish is incorrect.
 Fisheries impact every part of marine food webs, from upper-trophic-level tunas and sharks to lower-trophic-level oysters and abalone.

 The fishing down the food chain myth has great appeal to common sense: we start fisheries by eating and depleting the bigger, valuable, higher trophic level fish; then when they are gone we are work our way down to smaller, less valuable lower trophic level fish.
+Same goes for those lower-trophic level fisheries harvested exclusively for animal feed.

 The 1998 paper by Pauly et al., did show that mean trophic level in global fisheries was declining, however, in 2010, Trevor Branch and others updated the data set and found that mean trophic level of catch was increasing, not declining.